 It's simple.
 Pick a Story.
 Pick a Location.
 Make an Impact.
 Sponsor a Kiosk Today.

-Hear Me has always used interactive displays to share kids' stories with communities and encourage community feedback to share with kids.
-Our new kiosks will be the main output strategy to share stories from this campaign.
+Hear Me has always used interactive displays to share kids' stories with communities and encourage community feedback to share with young people.
+Hear Me kiosks are the primary output strategy to share stories from this campaign.
 They were designed to engage the public in a conversation around the topics raised in Hear Me campaigns.
 Each kiosk has an interactive audio listening device and a place for listeners to respond to the story.

 Thanks to all of our kiosks sponsors!